ncatlab/nlab-content/pages/0/7/1/0/170/content.md

 Later it was shown more formally ([Roggenkamp-Wendland 03](#RoggenkampWendland03)), reviewed in ([Roggenkamp-Wendland 08](#RoggenkampWendland08)), that there is a precise algebraically formalization of taking the "point particle limit" of a quantum string, by sending its [[vertex operator algebra]] to a spectral triple obtained by suitably retaining only [[worldsheet]] 0-modes.

-In ([Soibelman 11](#Soibelman11)) this was used as a means to systematically study the large volume limit of [[effective quantum field theory|effective]] string [[spacetimes]] (and hence aspects of the [[landscape of string theory vacua]]) by studying the spectral geometries (i.e. the Connes-style noncommutative geometries) of the spectral triples arising from the string's point particle limit this way.
+[Soibelman 2011](#Soibelman11) used this as a means to systematically study the large volume limit of [[effective quantum field theory|effective]] string [[spacetimes]] (and hence aspects of the [[landscape of string theory vacua]]) by studying the spectral geometries (i.e. the Connes-style noncommutative geometries) of the spectral triples arising from the string's point particle limit this way.

 Now, since there is information lost in passing from a stringy "2-spectral triple" (a [[2d SCFT]]) to its underlying point particle [[spectral triple]], not all spectral triples are to be expected to have a lift to a 2-spectral triple (possibly corresponding to a [[UV-completion]] of the corresponding target space [[effective field theories]]).